paucotan/dealhuntr/README.md

 * **Favourites List**: Save items for future reference and receive notifications when they go on sale.
 * **Intuitive Interface**: Built using Bootstrap, Turbo, HTML/CSS, and Ruby on Rails.

+⚠️ **Note**: This version of Dealhuntr runs on demo data via a seed file, due to web scraping limitations on Heroku.
+Prices and offers are for demonstration purposes only.

 **🛠️ Technical Details**
 --------------------